 The Centaur combines problem-solving functionality with beautiful design.
 Lowe believes this allows it to engage users at a psychological and emotional level.
 The Centaur, Lowe says, “is designed to be aesthetically pleasing”.

-The Design Age Institute was set up this year to stimulate the longevity economy and position the UK as a major creator and exporter of new products and services for a rapidly expanding ageing population.
+The Design Age Institute was set up in 2020 to stimulate the longevity economy and position the UK as a major creator and exporter of new products and services for a rapidly expanding ageing population.

 “More freedom, more joy”